-Permutation $\pi$ can be defined arbitrarily on strings not having a length of a power of two.
+Permutation $\pi$ can be defined arbitrarily on strings not having a length that is a power of two.

-\begin{observation} Language $L'$ can be accepted by a deterministic queue machine $M$ that works in real-time on the prefix $wvcv$ of an accepted input and in linear overall time. \end{observation} Proof.
-We nake use of the fact that computations making a bounded number of steps between reading consecutive input symbols can be converted into real-time computations (by compressing the storage).
+\begin{observation} Language $L'$ can be accepted by a deterministic queue machine $M$ that works in real-time on the prefix $wvcv$ and in linear overall time on accepted inputs. \end{observation} Proof.
+We make use of the fact that computations making a bounded number of steps between reading consecutive input symbols can be converted into real-time computations (by compressing the storage).

-The queue machine $M$ accepting $L'$ first stores a prefix of the input from $\{ a, b \}^*\{ 0, 1 \}^*c\{ 0, 1 \}^*$ on the queue.
-When reading the next symbol from $\{ a, b \}$, the machine starts to read one symbol $x$ from the queue. compares it to the current input symbol, and rejects if the symbols are different.
-The next input symbol is stored on the queue.
-Continuing this process $M$ removes one out of two symbols from the queue until a symbol from $\{ 0, 1 \}$ is at the head of the queue. $M$ remembers this symbol in its finite control and drops it while keeping all symbols from $\{ 0, 1 \}$ until $c$ is read from the queue.
+The queue machine $M$ accepting $L'$ first stores a prefix of the input from $\{ a, b \}^*\{ 0, 1 \}^*c\{ 0, 1 \}^*$ onto the queue.
+When reading the next symbol from $\{ a, b \}$, the machine starts to read one symbol $x$ from the queue, compares it to the current input symbol, and rejects if the symbols are different.
+The next symbol on the queue is moved to the end of the queue.
+Continuing this process, $M$ removes one out of two symbols from the queue until a symbol from $\{ 0, 1 \}$ is at the front of the queue.
+Then $M$ remembers this symbol in its finite control and drops it while keeping all symbols from $\{ 0, 1 \}$ until $c$ is read from the queue.
 The next symbol from $\{ 0, 1 \}$ after $c$ is compared with the symbol stored in the finite control rejecting the input if the symbols are different.
 The following string from $\{ 0, 1 \}^*$ is cycled to the rear of the queue.
 If all stored symbols of $w$ and $v$ can be removed in this way, $M$ accepts its input.

 The symbols of a prefix $w\in \{ a, b \}^*$ of the input will be permuted according to $\pi$ on the queue under the assumption that the length constraints are satisfied.
 If the input has the form $wvcv'w'$ with $v,v' \in \{ 0, 1 \}^*$, $|v| = |v'|$, $w, w' \in \{ a, b \}^*$, and $2^{|v|}=|w| = |w'|$ then $M$ accepts if $v = v'$ and $\pi(w) = w'$.
 If the length constraints are not satisfied, $M$ rejects.